-Objective 2: To mitigate threatening processes constraining the recovery of western ringtail possums.
+Objective 2: Threatening processes that are constraining the recovery of western ringtail possums are mitigated in each key management zone

 The impact of threatening processes is complex and interactive for this species.
-They not only involve habitat loss or degradation (see objective 1) but also a variety of other factors.
-The relative importance of the processes threatening the western ringtail possum also varies across the species' range and through time.
+They not only involve habitat loss (see objective 1) but also a variety of other factors.
+The relative importance of the processes threatening the western ringtail possum varies across the species' range and through time.
 At any one locality, several threatening processes may be interactive (for example Wayne et al. 2000, Wayne 2005, Wayne et al. 2006).
+Such threatening processes need to be identified and managed to reduce their impact on the conservation of western ringtail possum.

-Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 2.1 Work with fire management agencies to implement better fire management strategies that minimise the impact of fire prevention, fuel reduction and fire suppression activities on western ringtail possums and their habitat, without increasing the risks of large, higher intensity fires.
+Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 2.1 Work with fire management agencies to implement improved fire management strategies that minimise the impact of fire prevention, fuel reduction and fire suppression activities on western ringtail possums and their habitat, without increasing the risks of large, higher intensity fires.
 2 1 1 Fire management actions have minimal negative impacts on western ringtail possums without increasing the risks of large, higher intensity fires.
-DPaW, DFES, LGA 2.2 Support and develop programs aimed at identifying, restoring or creating suitable habitat, including ecological linkages for the species.
-1 2 2 Effective programs are undertaken that create additional western ringtail possum habitat and ecological linkages.
-DPaW, DER, EPA, LGA, WAPC 2.3 Implement management strategies to minimise, or compensate for the impacts of disease, pathogens or insects that are likely to impact western ringtail possum habitat quality, including Myrtle Rust surveillance, Phytophthora dieback hygiene protocols etc. 1 2 1 Important and high quality habitat is not significantly impacted by disease, pathogen/insects.
-Diversity of habitats important to western ringtail possums are identified and protected.
+DPaW, DFES, LGA 2.2 Implement management strategies to minimise, or compensate for the impacts of disease, pathogens or insects that are likely to impact western ringtail possum habitat quality, including Myrtle Rust surveillance, Phytophthora dieback hygiene protocols etc. 1 2 1 Important and high quality habitat is not significantly impacted by disease, pathogen/insects.
 DPaW, LGA

-Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 2.4 Develop and implement hygiene protocols for all activities in which western ringtail possums are handled or transported.
-1 2 1 Hygiene protocols are written and utilised by researchers, consultants and wildlife rehabilitators.
-DPaW 2.5 Implement effective, integrated introduced predator control programs on DPaW managed land and seek to have a coordinated approach to introduced predator control across different land tenures to maximise effectiveness.
+Action Description Swan Coastal Plain Zone Priority Southern Forest Zone Priority South Coast Priority Performance Criteria Responsibility 2.3 Implement effective, integrated introduced predator control programs on DPaW managed land and seek to have a coordinated approach to control of introduced predators across different land tenures to maximise effectiveness.
 2 1 1 Introduced predator control programs on DPaW managed lands are effective.
 Predator control programs are undertaken in a coordinated way across land tenures in key management zones.
-DPaW, NRM groups, LGA 2.6 In accordance with other management strategies, develop and implement control measures for hollow-using introduced pest species where identified as a threat.
+DPaW, NRM groups, LGA 2.4 Develop and implement hygiene protocols for all activities in which western ringtail possums are handled or translocated.
+1 2 1 Hygiene protocols are written and utilised by researchers, consultants and wildlife rehabilitators.
+DPaW 2.5 In accordance with other management strategies, develop and implement control measures for hollow-using introduced pest species where identified as a threat.
 2 2 2 Areas where hollow-using pests are impacting western ringtail possums are identified and effective control strategies are implemented.
-DPaW, DAFWA, LGA 2.7 Implement management strategies to protect important habitat trees and habitat of extant populations during planning, timber harvest and other forest management activities under the FMP.
+DPaW, DAFWA, LGA 2.6 Implement management strategies to protect important habitat trees and habitat of extant populations during planning, timber harvest and other forest management activities under the FMP.
 N/A 2 N/A Important western ringtail possum habitat trees and habitat of extant populations are protected in forest management areas consistent with the FMP.
-DPaW, FPC 2.8 Implement a process to ensure research and management actions associated with western ringtail possums (including offsets) are consistent with the conservation and recovery objectives for the species.
+DPaW, FPC 2.7 Implement a process to ensure research and management actions associated with western ringtail possums (including offsets) are consistent with the conservation and recovery objectives for the species.
 1 1 1 Offsets are used to benefit western ringtail possum recovery.
 DER, EPA, DoTE, DPaW